Fair Graph Machine Learning under Adversarial Missingness Processes: Fairness-Aware Adversarial Missing Data Imputation

-\paragraph{\textbf{Sensitive Attribute Imputation Loss}} Because sensitive attributes tend to be imbalanced, $f_I$ applies the Label-Distribution-Aware Margin (LDAM) loss \cite{ldam}.
-Let $\hat{si} = f_I(X, G)$ be the one-hot encoded predictions and $\hat{si}^s_v$ be the output of node $v$ for $s_v$.
-The LDAM loss of $f_I$ is defined as:
+\paragraph{\textbf{Sensitive Attribute Imputation:}} Because sensitive attributes tend to be imbalanced, $f_{imp}$ applies the Label-Distribution-Aware Margin (LDAM) loss \cite{ldam}.
+Let $\hat{si} = f_{imp}(X, G)$ be the one-hot encoded predictions and $\hat{si}^s_v$ be the prediction for $s_v$.
+The LDAM loss of $f_{imp}$ is defined as:

 where $\Delta^j = C/n_j^{\frac{1}{4}}$ and $j \in \{0,1\}$, $C$ is a constant independent of the sensitive attribute $s$, and $n_j$ is the number of samples that belong to $s = j$.